-If your cat already has negative associations with the current carrier that you are using, you should purchase a new carrier that does not resemble the old one.
+If your cat already has negative associations with the current carrier that you are using, consider purchasing a new carrier that does not resemble the old one.

 Cats use pheromones to mark familiar objects, and spritzing the carrier with 3-4 squirts of Feliway®, a synthetic copy of the cat’s facial pheromone, may help create a sense of familiarity or security in the cat’s environment.
-For more information about pheromones, see our handouts on “Medications to Reduce the Stress of A Veterinary Visit”, and “Cat Behavior and Training – Crate Training and Travel”.
+For more information about pheromones, see the handouts “Medications to Reduce the Stress of Veterinary Visits for Cats”, and “Cat Behavior and Training – Crate Training and Travel”.

-If you don’t have time to develop these positive associations before your next scheduled veterinary visit, you need to make the carrier smell familiar, thus assuring your cat that it is a safe haven.
-Put a blanket, towel, or even an old item of your clothing into the carrier, and spray the carrier and blankets with Feliway® at least half an hour before you are going to use it.
+If you do not have time to develop these positive associations before your next scheduled veterinary visit, make the carrier smell familiar to assure your cat that it is a safe haven.
+Place a blanket, towel, or even an old item of your clothing into the carrier and spray the carrier and blankets with Feliway® at least half an hour before you are going to use it.

 My cat doesn’t like the car ride.
 Do you have any suggestions for reducing that stress?

-Once you start driving, try to avoid any sudden braking, acceleration or sharp turns.
-Tune the radio to a soothing channel and make sure the heater or air conditioner doesn’t blow directly into the carrier.
+Once you start driving, try to avoid any sudden braking, acceleration, or sharp turns.
+Tune the radio to a soothing station and make sure the heater or air conditioner does not blow directly into the carrier.

 What should I do when I arrive at the clinic?

-Ideally, you should have scheduled your appointment for a quieter time of the day if this is at all possible.
+Ideally, try to schedule your appointment for a quieter time of the day if possible.
 If your cat is really nervous, you may want to check in with the staff on your arrival to see if you can bring the cat directly into an examination room rather than waiting in the reception area.
 Some veterinary clinics have a separate room for cats or a separate entrance.
 When you are moving the carrier from the car to the clinic, try not to tip the carrier or bang it against any doorways on your way in.
-Once you go into the examination room, ask your veterinarian if you can put the cat’s blanket on the examination table.
-Your veterinarian may suggest taking the lid off the carrier so that your cat doesn’t have to be pulled out of the carrier, or maybe can even stay in it during part of the examination.
+Once you are in the examination room, ask your veterinarian if you can put the cat’s blanket on the examination table.
+Your veterinarian may suggest taking the lid off the carrier so that your cat does not have to be pulled out of the carrier, or maybe can even stay in it during part of the examination.

 Can I give my cat a sedative or anti-anxiety medication to decrease stress?

 If your cat’s stress or fear is profound, AND she has no health concerns, your veterinarian may recommend giving some sort of prescription medication before the visit.
 However, most sedatives have side effects, and using them may not be in the best interests of your cat.
-Please see our handout “Medication to Reduce the Stress of a Veterinary Visit” for more information.
+Please see the handout “Medications to Reduce the Stress of Veterinary Visits for Cats” for more information.

 With regard to complementary medicines, the marketplace is full of products that claim to treat anxiety.
-While we tend to think of natural products as benign, this is not always the case, particularly when it comes to treating cats, who have different metabolic processes than we do.
-For more information, please see our handout “Behavior Counseling – Medication Complementary”
+While natural products are often thought of as benign, this is not always the case, particularly when it comes to treating cats, who have different metabolic processes than we do.
+Please speak to your veterinarian for more information.

 Are there any other tips to reduce my cat’s stress levels during the veterinary visit?

-Unless directed otherwise by your veterinarian, do not feed your cat for several hours before the appointment, to reduce the chance for vomiting or letting the bowels or bladder go during the trip.
+Unless otherwise directed by your veterinarian, do not feed your cat for several hours before her appointment to reduce the chance for vomiting or letting the bowels or bladder go during the trip.

-If you have a kitten, train the little one to use a cat carrier as a haven (see our handout “Cat Behavior and Training – Crate Training and Travel”).
+If you have a kitten, train her to use a cat carrier as a haven early on (see handout “Cat Behavior and Training – Crate Training and Travel”).

 For some cats, a Thundershirt®, which swaddles the cat much like swaddling an infant, may reduce anxiety.

 One of the most effective ways to decrease your cat’s anxiety level is to remain calm and relaxed during the visit.
-Speak to your cat in a calm and soothing voice and reassure her by petting her on her head or stroking her in her favorite spot as long as this doesn’t interfere with the veterinarian’s examination.
+Speak to your cat in a calm and soothing voice and reassure her by petting her on her head or stroking her in her favorite spot.